Police carry weapon sweep across Hastings and Rother

-Six cadets from Sussex Police’s Wealden unit carried out a planned weapon sweep across ‘key areas’ in the Hastings and Rother districts.

-A spokesperson for Sussex Police added: “Using local knowledge, we focused on parks and recreational grounds known to be busy during weekends.
+A spokesperson for Sussex Police said: “Using local knowledge, we focused on parks and recreational grounds known to be busy during weekends.

 “Cadets worked in pairs to check public areas such as Bexhill Rec, Sidley Way Skate Park, Hollington Park, Filsham Road Park, and Gensing Road Park.
 These locations were carefully searched for any hidden weapons or prohibited items.